- Installation Guide for Arkime

 Download and Install OpenSearch or Elasticsearch

 There are many ways to download and install OpenSearch or Elasticsearch, we recommend using the official packages for your Linux distribution when possible.
 For a test environment, running OpenSearch or Elasticsearch on the same machine as the Arkime sensor will work, otherwise, please use separate machines.
 In a production environment, we recommend having at least three machines for OpenSearch/Elasticsearch to provide redundancy, and they work best with three leader/master nodes.
-We currently support both OpenSearch and Elasticsearch equally.
+You only need one of OpenSearch or Elasticsearch — not both.
+We support either equally well; pick whichever fits your environment and follow only that section below.

 Install and Configure OpenSearch